-For example, a business may be affected by flood, with damage to information systems and most of its assets.
-Regardless of the damage, the impact of this disaster on business operations would be similar to that of a robbery if the same systems and assets were lost.
-Planning for the impact of an emergency rather than the emergency itself will give your business a greater chance of survival.
+Businesses can be significantly affected by emergency events, and the impacts can be similar to that of a robbery.
+Planning for the consequences of an emergency, rather than the emergency itself, will give your business a greater chance of survival.

 Emergency management planning can help you identify risks to your business, critical areas of your business and how to best protect them.
 It also covers continuity and recovery planning to help your business prepare for and survive any emergency situation.